Oka and Alexander polynomials of symplectic curves and divisibility relations: Introduction

 \subsection{Acknowledgements}

-We would like to thank Erwan Brugall\'e, Anthony Conway, Vincent Florens, and Laura Starkston for several interesting discussions and for providing us with some useful references.
-We would also like to thank Thomas Kragh for pointing us in the direction of Remark~\ref{r:noLib}.
+We would like to thank Erwan Brugall\'e, Anthony Conway, Laura Starkston, Enrique Artal Bartolo and Jos\'e Ignacio Cogolludo for several interesting discussions and for providing us with some useful references.
+We would also like to thank Thomas Kragh for pointing us in the direction of Remark~\ref{r:noLib}, and Vincent Florens for suggesting working with Oka polynomials.
 We were both supported by the \'Etoile Montante PSyCo from the R\'egion Pays de la Loire.
 H.A. was also supported by the Spanish Ministry of Science through the Severo Ochoa Grant SEV 2023-2026 and through the research project PID2020-114750GB-C33 and by the Basque Government through the BERC 2022-2025 program.